 Michael has proven track record of obtaining results for his clients in complicated injury cases.
-He recovered nearly $2.5 million for his clients in 2016 and $1.1 million in 2015, including:
+He recovered nearly $1.4 million in 2017, $2.5 million in 2016, and $1.1 million in 2015, including:

 - $800,000 gross recovery for a traumatic brain injury caused by an out-of control semi tractor-trailer striking a parked (but occupied) semi tractor-trailer in a rest area

 - $625,000 gross recovery for catastrophic injuries arising out of a commercial construction tragedy where client fell through an unsecure roof hole onto concrete 35 feet below

 - $425,000 gross recovery for a wrongful death caused by a motorist turning left in front of a motorcyclist

 - $418,000 gross recovery for seriously injured clients who swerved to miss a motorist who pulled into their lane of travel and crashed into an embankment

 - $325,000 gross recovery in a products liability case where client was ejected 16 feet head first into dirt wall when the backhoe he was operating suddenly separated from the tractor to which it was attached.

 - $250,000 gross recovery for a dog attack that resulted in permanent disfigurement and substantial loss of use of client’s hand and forearm.

 Michael is “AV-Rated,” which is the highest rating available to any individual lawyer by Martindale-Hubbell, and he is recognized as an “Ohio Rising Star” and one of the “Top 40 under 40” trial lawyers in Ohio.